How Much To Install A Sunroof

 5. Folding/Ragtop Sunroofs

-This type features a soft fabric material that folds back like a convertible top.
-It is mostly seen in vintage or compact European cars.
-While stylish, it may require more maintenance over time.
+This style uses a soft fabric material that folds back kind of like a convertible top.
+You’ll mostly see it on vintage or smaller European cars.
+It looks cool, but you might need to take care of it more often down the road.

 Sunroof Installation Cost Considerations